 We will send spellings home every two weeks for children to learn and apply in their work.
 Children should be encouraged to use these words in sentences.

-PE will take place on Monday morning each week and this half term will focus on Rounders.
-Kit required consists of a plain white or blue t shirt and navy blue or black shorts.
-PE sessions will take place outdoors therefore please ensure that all children have their outdoor kit in school.
+PE continues to take place on Monday morning each week and this half term will focus on outdoor activities such as rounders and athletics.
+Kit required consists of a plain white or blue t shirt, navy blue or black shorts and trainers.
+PE sessions will take place outdoors.
+Please ensure that all children have their kit in school each week.

-We are all excited for this half term!
+We are all looking forward to this half term in Year 3!